phaserjs/phaser/README.md

 * TODO: Investigate bug re: tilemap collision and animation frames
 * TODO: Update tests that use arrow keys and include touch/mouse support
 * TODO: GameObject.clipRect
+* TODO: Use CollisionMask in Input instead of Circle?
+* TODO: Polygon geom primitive
+* TODO: Move GameObject transforms to a single matrix

 Requirements